 Most Windows users would know that there are two main types of user account for individuals, a standard user account and an administrator account.
 A standard user account has some restrictions while an administrator should have pretty much complete control over the whole system.
 But Windows doesn’t work like that and there are additional levels of access and security that go over and above even what an administrator can do.

 For instance, TrustedInstaller is an account created by Windows that has exclusive control over a number of system files and folders.
-If TrustedInstaller, another group or user has been made owner of the object and granted full control over it while the administrator has not, the administrator cannot do anything without transferring control to the administrators group, whether the file is locked and in use or not.
-As you can see below, TrustedInstaller owns Notepad.exe so even an administrator cannot delete or move the file and will receive a “File Access Denied” error.
+If TrustedInstaller is the owner of an object with full control over it, an administrator cannot do anything without transferring control to the administrators group, whether the file is locked and in use or not.
+As an example, TrustedInstaller owns Notepad.exe so even an administrator cannot delete or move the file and will receive a “File Access Denied” error.

 To give yourself full control over the file or folder and stop a potential “You need permission to perform this action” message you must first take ownership from the current owner and then give yourself permission to read, execute or modify it.
 Below are the default permissions for Notepad.exe, you’ll notice administrators are only allowed to read and execute the file while TrustedInstaller has full control.

 Download the zipped reg file below and double click it to import into your registry.
 Then all you have to do is right click on what you want to gain control of and click Take Ownership.
 A Command window will open briefly after which you should be able to access and open or move the objects.
 Use the included remove registry file to uninstall the Take Ownership menu entry.
-This works on Windows Vista and above and on files, folders and also whole drives (not to be used on C drive).
+This works on Windows Vista to Windows 10 and on files, folders, and also whole drives.
+DO NOT use it on the root of C or specials folders like Windows.

 If you look at the registry file it might seem a little complex, but all it does is run two built in Windows commands.
 Takeown.exe to give ownership to the administrator and then Icacls.exe to replace all the current permissions with full permissions for the administrator group, this combination gives full access to any user with administrator account access.